locuslab/deq/README.md

 ## Prerequisite

-Python >= 3.5 and PyTorch >= 1.0.0.
+Python >= 3.5 and PyTorch >= 1.0.0 (note: v1.3.0 verified in 2019/10).
 4 GPUs strongly recommended for computational efficiency (although you could still fit in 1 GPU if needed).

 ## Data